Right at the top of most people’s bucket lists, you’ll find ‘stay in an overwater bungalow in Bora Bora’.

 Each villa also has an outdoor deck with a stepladder that leads straight into the lagoon which was, of course, my favorite part.

 They also have some overwater bungalows with 2 bedrooms (ideal if you’re a larger group or family).

 The water surrounding the bungalows at St Regis is around 3 meters deep so if you’re not a strong swimmer then you may not feel comfortable jumping straight into the lagoon.

-This can be a plus if you want to dive straight into the lagoon.
+This can be a plus though if you want to dive straight into the lagoon like me.
 Diving at most other resorts isn’t possible as the water tends to be too shallow.